Sunscreens

 What's in them?

-Sunscreen active ingredients can be divided into two groups – physical blockers and chemical absorbers.
+Sunscreen active ingredients can be divided into two groups – chemical and physical (sometimes called mineral) ingredients.

-Physical blockers (zinc oxide and titanium dioxide) work by reflecting or scattering UV radiation and are effective at protecting against both UVA and UVB radiation.
+Physical ingredients (zinc oxide and titanium dioxide) were previously thought to reflect or scatter UV radiation.
+Studies have since shown that, like chemical ingredients, they protect by primarily absorbing UV radiation.
+They are effective at protecting against both UVA and UVB radiation.
 A downside is they leave white marks on the skin, although some products use nanoparticles – tiny molecules with one or more dimension less than 100 nanometres (nm) – which makes the sunscreen transparent.

 There has been debate about the safety of nanoparticles and whether they can penetrate the outer layer of skin (which has been shown in lab studies) and damage living cells.